Episode

 .

-the endzone.
-Big Scott has a step on the defenders, with Michelle
+corner of the endzone.
+Big Scott has a step on the defenders, with Michelle trailing them.

-under it, but it just circles his fingertips and flies back behind him.
+get his fingertips under it, but it just circles his fingertips and flies back behind him.
+Lance, Chris,

-land in a heap, but the frisbee comes back and lands in the hands of a
+and Big Scott land in a heap, but the frisbee comes back and lands in the hands of a sliding Michelle)

 .